-Including children in your wedding is a must.
-Not only do the little ones make for some adorable photo ops, but they also have a big responsibility: Typically they carry those very important wedding rings down the aisle or prep the aisle with pretty petals for your grand entrance.
+Including little ones in your wedding is a fun tradition, especially since they usually garner "awws" from guests as they traipse down the aisle.
+Not only do kids make for some adorable photo ops, but they also have a big responsibility: They typically carry those very important wedding rings down the aisle or prep the aisle with pretty petals for the bride's grand entrance.
 But what's the appropriate age for your flower girl or ring bearer?
-After all, you don't want a crying baby disrupting the ceremony or a kid who refuses to walk down the aisle when the time comes.
+After all, you want the child to actually make it down the aisle.

 "You will want to consider the age of the child and if they will be able to carry out the role you are assigning them," says wedding planner Victoria Miller.
 If you're hoping to walk down the aisle as your flower girl blows bubbles, for instance, you have to make sure that you assign the task to someone old enough to be able to follow through.